New Report A Poacher Trailer!

 "As hunters and anglers, our passion is the outdoors but our responsibility is to know and follow the regulations," says Ken Kranrod, Vice President, Alberta Conservation Association (ACA).
 "The new trailer reinforces this message with important content on best practices like understanding fish species and size restrictions before you drop a line; or knowing what geese are in season and how to identify them before heading into the field.
 Not knowing is simply not an excuse.
 So, education is key."

-We can all get the most out of these lands if we work together to respect them, and we are announcing a new way for people to do just that.
-Anyone who witnesses serious public lands abuse can now phone the 24-hour Report A Poacher line to notify a Fish and Wildlife Officer.
+Reporting Land Crimes: If you have witnessed a serious public lands abuse, please phone the 24-hour Report A Poacher line to notify a Fish & Wildlife Officer.
 This is in addition to the line's existing use as a means to report hunting and fishing violations and dangerous wildlife encounters.
-This new tool will contribute to our multi-agency approach to enforcement.
 Complaints through the Report A Poacher number will be directed to Fish and Wildlife Officers, who will respond to and investigate most of these public lands abuses.
 Other complaints will be directed to Conservation Officers and Seasonal Park Rangers to coordinate a response.

 To Report Suspected Poaching, call the toll free Report A Poacher line at 1-800-642-3800.
 The line can also be used for emergencies involving wildlife.